hydaline-code/hydaline-code/README.md

  I'm a motivated developer who enjoys crafting clean code and building exciting projects.
 Even though I began in electrotechnics, my fascination with technology drew me into the world of software development.
 Currently, I'm furthering  my skills at Microverse, working towards becoming a skilled remote software developer.

 🌟 **Highlights:**
-- 🎓 Studying at [Online Training School] where I code for 8 hours a day, collaborating remotely with talented developers.
+- 🎓 Studying at [Microverse] where I code for 8 hours a day, collaborating remotely with talented developers world wide.
 - 💼 Created a portfolio website using HTML, CSS, and JavaScript to showcase my projects and skills.
 - 🌐 I've been busy working on personal projects to enhance my coding skills and continuously improve as a developer.